 **This post originally appeared in November 2015.
 It was updated in July 2017 to reflect new information, tips, a list of anti inflammatory foods and a helpful quiz.
-It's been updated again in August 2019 as our approach to food has evolved into more of an intuitive eating mindset.

 There are literally hundreds of studies that show that not only are diets not a long-term solution, but they also often result in people gaining back more weight than they lost and creating other health problems from the yo-yo dieting and stress of it all.

 So, yes, the anti-inflammatory ‘diet' is an amazing tool to start your healing journey and ideally you will incorporate pieces of it that become regular habits and part of your normal unique ‘diet.

 Something to consider is that any diet that starts to create a sense of guilt, shame or fear around eating is no longer serving you and it's time to re-assess.
 If you can follow a controlled way of eating and use tools like the 80-20 rule–to maintain a healthy relationship with food then fantastic but if not it's time to make a change.
 Mental health is just as important as physical health so if you have any questions or concerns, or just need an opinion, please reach out anytime to email@example.com.
 We have years of professional experience that we can offer and help lead you in a direction that is right for you!

 We have a bit more to offer about intuitive eating and the role stress plays in diet further on in this article, so read on if you're interested in that.
 But now, let's get back to the specifics on the anti-inflammatory diet.